GDPR

 2. Public profiles on social networks (Facebook, Instagram, X)

-Examples where it may be permitted:
+Examples where it may be allowed:

 • Public presence as a journalist, politician, or public figure